nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 - **Old class system:**  Czar, King, Duke, Earl, Pawn.
 - **Key Storage Per Point Object:**
     - Galaxies have their Azimuth PKI loaded on a ship boot.
 This is provided by the Urbit Foundation.
+        - when you see galaxies and there IP addresses during MM boot, this is what we mean.
     - Stars and Planets:  Have there Azimuth PKI data stored in Ethereum, Jael fetches it from Ethereum and stores it locally.
 This data is renewed on breach.
     - Moons:  Azimuth PKI data is stored locally in their planet's Jael database.
 Planet has full control over their private key.
     - Comets have no Azimuth PKI data - life and rift is always zero.
 No azimuth data available.
 They apparently "self-attest", and are recognized by all higher rank points on the network.
 There life and raft number are both zero.
+        - See the Ames `++ pe` core above, which shows the self-attestation in action.

 ### Azimuth and Ecleptic: